 As a club sport, the team receives no school funding, so annual dues and fundraisers are the financial foundation of the team.
-We ask that each individual Rider be responsible for paying dues in 2017 of $350, and commit to individual fundraising efforts totaling $250.
-If the Rider raises less than $250, then additional dues must be paid to make up the difference.
-If the Rider raises more than $250, then that overage can be applied to reduce the dues payment (if of course the fundraising is complete before the dues must be paid, usually early December).
-Team Dues can be paid here, and fundraising details will be shared via the Team Director DrakeMTBDirector@gmail.com as soon as they become available.
+We ask that each individual Rider be responsible for paying dues for the 2018 season of $350 and commit to individual fundraising efforts for the team totaling $250 ($300 if using the online eTeamSponsor option).
+If the Rider raises less than $250 (or $300 using eTeamSponsor), then additional dues must be paid to make up the difference.
+See here for dues and fundraising payment details.

 If a rider does not already have a high-quality mountain bike, we suggest that you spend at least $1,000 on a used bike see http://www.craiglist.org or http://www.pinkbike.com for excellent used bicycles and $1,500 on a new bike.
 Most of the other racers will be on hard-tailed 29-inch wheel bikes, so this is a good configuration to look for; dual-suspension bikes tend to be heavier and more expensive, neither of which tend to enhance the cross-country racing experience.